ZhuJHua/moodiary/README.en.md

 - **Local Natural Language Processing (NLP)**：🤖 A more secure intelligent assistant that lets your diary know you better.

-(Note: Cross-platform capabilities are provided by Flutter, platforms with * may require more testing)
+(Note: Cross-platform capabilities are provided by Flutter, platforms with * may need to configure your own signatures)

 ## 🔧 Main Technology stack